-During the 2012-13 season, Dr. David Rohrbaugh conducts OSJ’s productions of Die Fledermaus and Il trovatore.
+During the 2013–14 season, Dr. David Rohrbaugh conducts OSJ’s production of Madama Butterfly.
 Dr. Rohrbaugh is a founding member of Opera San José’s artistic staff.
-He has conducted more than 67 productions and more than 600 performances for Opera San José, including last season’s La traviata and Faust as well as previous productions of La rondine, Werther, The Crucible, Un ballo in maschera, ll barbiere di Siviglia, La bohème, Carmen, Così fan tutte, L’elisir d’amore, Eugene Oñegin, Falstaff, Die Fledermaus, Der fliegende Holländer, Gianni Schicchi, Lucia di Lammermoor, Die lustige Witwe, Madama Butterfly, The Medium, Le nozze di Figaro, Les Pêcheurs de perles, Rigoletto, Roméo et Juliette, Suor Angelica, Tosca, and Die Zauberflöte.
+He has conducted more than 70 productions and more than 600 performances for Opera San José, including last season’s Il trovatore and Die Fledermaus, as well as previous productions of La rondine, Werther, The Crucible, Un ballo in maschera, ll barbiere di Siviglia, La bohème, Carmen, Così fan tutte, L’elisir d’amore, Eugene Oñegin, Falstaff, Der fliegende Holländer, Gianni Schicchi, Lucia di Lammermoor, Die lustige Witwe, Madama Butterfly, The Medium, Le nozze di Figaro, Les Pêcheurs de perles, Rigoletto, Roméo et Juliette, La traviata, Suor Angelica, Faust, Tosca, and Die Zauberflöte.

 Dr. Rohrbaugh works closely with the company’s resident artists, coaching them in preparation for their operatic roles.
 Many have studied voice with him and have become professional singers throughout North America and Europe.
 In addition, he has mentored numerous assistant guest conductors.